-Imagine waking up on Sunday morning and finding out that there’s a gold prohibition.
-That you, as a private citizen, can no longer own gold coins, bullion, or gold certificates.
+Imagine waking up on Sunday morning and finding out that a particular financial asset is now illegal to own… a prohibition on gold.
+You, as a private citizen, can no longer own gold coins, bullion, or gold certificates.

 Don’t worry about whether you actually own any of these right now.
 Just think about being told you “can’t”.